 Skip to main content

-Dean Diana Hess is a leading expert in civic education, discussion, and the teaching of controversial political, constitutional, and legal issues.
+Diana Hess, Dean of the UW-Madison School of Education from 2016-2024, is a leading expert in civic education, discussion, and the teaching of controversial political, constitutional, and legal issues.
 She wrote “Controversy in the Classroom: The Democratic Power of Discussion,” which won the Exemplary Research Award from the National Council for Social Studies in 2009.
 Her most recent book, “The Political Classroom: Evidence and Ethics in Democratic Education,” co-authored with Paula McAvoy, won the American Educational Research Association’s Outstanding Book Award in 2016 and the prestigious Grawemeyer Award in 2017.
 Hess is deeply committed to working with educators to improve the quality of democratic education in higher education and K-12 schools.
 She is also the principal investigator for The Discussion Project that started at UW–Madison and is now operating on campuses and in secondary school districts across the nation.
 Previously, in her role as senior vice president of the Spencer Foundation, Hess created the Disciplined Dialogue project.
 In addition, while serving as the associate director of the Constitutional Rights Foundation Chicago, Hess was instrumental in creating a nationwide program of “youth summits” that brought together high school students from communities that were very different from one another to talk about political issues.

 Lynn Glueck